RenderKit/openvkl/README.md

 ```

 Vector versions allow sampling at 4, 8, or 16 positions at once.
-Depending on the machine type and Open VKL driver implementation, these
+Depending on the machine type and Open VKL device implementation, these
 can give greater performance.
 An active lane mask `valid` is passed in
 as an array of integers; set 0 for lanes to be ignored, -1 for active
 lanes.
 An array of time values corresponding to each object coordinate